h1ros/h1ros.github.io/posts/be-true-tortoise.md

 ### Lessons

-Even to get there, it was not that straightforward.
-I had difficulty to continue sometimes.
+Getting there, it was not that straightforward.
+I had difficulties.
 But Let me share 3 lessons I learned through this experience.

 - start small